The Ultimate Guide to Hiring Virtual Assistants in 2026

 • 20 days a year pursuing overdue payments

-Back-office operations impact cash flow, compliance, hiring ability, customer onboarding, and more.
-Because of this work's behind-the-scenes nature, it's all too easy to fall behind.
+Back-office operations impact cash flow, compliance, hiring capacity, customer onboarding, and other key areas.
+Due to the behind-the-scenes nature of this work, it's all too easy to lag.

 Back-office tasks that a virtual assistant performs include: